Knowing What Speed To Use On Your Treadmill

 Vary Your Treadmill Workout

 One way to keep yourself engaged is to vary your workouts.
 First of all, running at a constant pace day after day leads to few gains.
-Switching up your workouts, on the other hand, is likely to help you reap multiple benefits as an athlete.
+On the other hand, switching up your workouts is likely to help you reap multiple benefits as an athlete.

 Nike Running Club App